Skip to content

 Table of Contents

-If you are a creative business in England, it is worthwhile considering what types of intellectual property are important for you in the creative economy.
+If you are a creative business in England, considering what types of intellectual property are important for you in the creative economy is worthwhile.
 In order to choose the best types of intellectual property that will assist with the growth and development of your business or brand, it is crucial to be aware of the best options for the creative sector.
-In this article, we will discuss various types of intellectual property that are extremely useful for creative businesses in terms of design, original work, and innovation.
+In this article, we will discuss various types of intellectual property that are extremely useful for creative businesses in terms of design, original work, branding, and innovation.

 Why is Intellectual Property Important for My Creative Business?